Jessi Colter: Breakthrough success: 1975–1979

 In 1975, Colter signed with Capitol Records.
 On the label, she released her debut single, "I'm Not Lisa".
-The song was Colter's breakthrough single; it reached No. 1 on the Billboard Country Chart and peaked at No. 4 on the Billboard Pop Chart, becoming a crossover hit in 1975.
-Her second album, titled I'm Jessi Colter was also released that year and reached No. 1 on the Cashbox Top Country Albums chart, No. 4 on the Billboard Country Albums Chart and No. 50 on the Billboard 200 Top 100 Pop Albums chart.
-The follow-up single from that same album "What's Happened to Blue Eyes" was also very successful, peaking at No. 5 on the Billboard Country Chart and No. 57 on the Pop Chart.
-The single's B-side, "You Ain't Never Been Loved (Like I'm Gonna Love You)," charted among the Top Pop 100 also in 1975.
+The song was Colter's breakthrough single; it reached number one on the Billboard Country Chart, but only peaked at number four on the Billboard Pop Chart.
+Her second album, titled I'm Jessi Colter. was also released that year and reached number one on the Cashbox Top Country Albums chart, number fouron the Billboard Country Albums Chart, and number 50 on the Billboard 200 Top 100 Pop Albums chart.
+The follow-up single from that same album, "What's Happened to Blue Eyes", was also very successful, peaking at number five on the Billboard country chart and number 57 on the pop chart.
+The single's B-side, "You Ain't Never Been Loved (Like I'm Gonna Love You)", charted among the Top Pop 100, also in 1975.

-A survey of industry sources reveals that Capitol was releasing both "You Ain't Never Been Loved" and "What's Happened to Blue Eyes" as simultaneous singles for the Pop and Country markets.
+A survey of industry sources reveals that Capitol was releasing both "You Ain't Never Been Loved" and "What's Happened to Blue Eyes" as simultaneous singles for the pop and country markets.
 The confusion in marketing was made evident when programmers were uncertain of which single to play.
 Both sides of the same record scored on the Pop Top 100, but "What's Happened to Blue Eyes" powered into the Country Top 5.
 Capitol clearly recognized that a miscalculation had occurred and subsequently purchased full-page industry ads saying, "We've FLIPPED.
 What's Happened to Blue Eyes IS the single."
 It was too little, too late.
-With two competing singles marketed to radio, Capitol's risky move made certain that Colter would not naturally follow-up the success of 'I'm Not Lisa' in the Pop Top 40.
+With two competing singles marketed to radio, Capitol's risky move made certain that Colter would not naturally follow up the success of 'I'm Not Lisa' in the Pop Top 40.